SwipedOn Visitor Management Sytem

 4. Play soft music at a low volume

-Cut the TV and blaring radio.
+Cut the TV and blaring radio in your office reception area.
 If you want to come across as professional and offer a space for visitors and clients to feel welcome, blasting their senses with the local radio station or TV shows they may find undesirable is not the best way.
-Instead, why not choose a couple of playlists on Spotify (or create your own!) focusing on soft jazz which is sure to drift discreetly into their ears.
-A good starting point would be Saib or The Breed, or go all-in with the Jazz Vibes or Chilled Jazz playlists on Spotify.

 5. Ditch the mags, display books instead

-Reception area ideas: Ditch the mags, display books instead
+Reception area ideas for your office: Ditch the magazines, choose to display books instead

 6. Road test the furniture for comfort